-CHAPTER II
+CHAPTER II.

-REGISTRATION OF HABITUAL OFFENDERS AND RESTRICTION OF THEIR MOVEMENTS
+REGISTRATION OF HABITUAL OFFENDERS AND RESTRICTION OF THEIR MOVEMENTS.

-3. Power of Government to direct registration of habitual offenders.-The Government may direct the District Magistrate to make or cause to be made a register of habitual offenders within his district, by entering therein the names and other prescribed particulars of such offenders.
+Power of State Covernment to direct registration of nabiteal offenders 3.
+The State Government may direct the District Magistrate to make a register of habitual offenders within his district, by entering therein the names and other prescribed particulars of such offenders.

-4. Procedure for preparing a register of habitual offenders.
-For the purpose of carrying out the direction given under section 3, the District Magistrate or any officer appointed by him in this behalf shall, by notice in the prescribed form to be served in the prescribed manner, call upon every habitual offender in the district;
+Procedure for preparing a register of habitual offenders.

-- (a) to appear before him at a time and place specified in the notice; - (b) to furnish such information as may be necessary to enable him to enter the name and other prescribed particulars of the habitual offender in the register; and - (c) to allow the finger and palm impression, foot-prints and photographs of the habitual offender to be taken:
+- 4. For the purpose of carrying out the direction given under section 3, the District Magistrate or any officer appointment by him in this behalf shall, by notice in the prescribed form to be served in the prescribed manner, call upon every habitual offender in the district- - (a) to appear before him at a time and place specified in the notice; - (b) to furnish such information as may be necessary to enable him to enter the name and other prescribed particulars of the habitual offender in the register; and - (c) to allow the finger and palm impressions, foot-prints and photographs of the habitual offender to be taken: